steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

         logits = model(inputs)
 ```

 After that I do some fancy math to figure out how far off the model is.
 Most of the complexity is so that I can ignore (“mask”) the output for points that are just padding.
-The interesting part is the `F.mse_loss()` call, which is – you guessed it – the mean squared error between the guessed output and what the output should actually be.
+The interesting part is the `F.mse_loss()` call, which is the mean squared error between the guessed output and what the output should actually be.

 ```python{11-15}
 model.train()